Job prospects Support Services Assistant - Medical in Canada

 People working as a support services assistant - medical have different job prospects depending on where they work in Canada.
 Find out what the future holds for them in your province or territory.
-These outlooks are applicable to all Nurse aides, orderlies and patient service associates (NOC 3413).
+These prospects are applicable to all Nurse aides, orderlies and patient service associates (NOC 3413).

 Job opportunities over the next 3 years